Preschool Field Officer (PSFO) Service

 The PSFO capacity building approach recognises and respects the expertise and ongoing role of the early childhood educator in supporting children’s learning and development by supporting early childhood educators to:

-• Gain the knowledge and skills to confidently implement practices and provide programs that are responsive to the individual abilities, interests and needs of children with additional needs in an inclusive early childhood environment
+• Gain the knowledge and skills to confidently implement practices and provide programs that are responsive to the individual abilities, interests and needs of all children in an inclusive early childhood environment

-• See themselves as having both the responsibility and capability to plan for all children in the early childhood program and that it is not only experts with specialist skills who can provide support for the learning and development of children with additional needs
+• See themselves as having both the responsibility and capability to plan for all children in the early childhood program and that it is not only experts with specialist skills who can provide support for children with varied learning and developmental needs.

 Support may include:

-• Information, resources, program strategies, coaching, modelling of specific skills
+• Information, resources, strategies or coaching and modelling of specific skills

 • Identification of referral pathways

-• Contributing to recognising the child’s capabilities as well as their learning and development needs.
+• Contributing to recognising the child’s capabilities as well as their learning and development requirements

 Do PSFOs work with families?